jefelito/ecommerce_purchases/README.md

 ## Business Questions

-1. How does the number of visiors differ each month?
+1. How does the number of visitors differ each month?
 2. Do returning visitors have a higher revenue than one-time visitors?
 3. What feature has the best and worst impact on revenue?